Erin O'Bryan

 Dr. Imran Musaji at 2025 ASHA Convention, Washington DC

-Imran Musaji, assistant professor, Ph.D., CCC-SLP in the Department Communication Sciences and Disorders (CSD), presented “An Explainability Framework for CSD AI Applications” at The American Speech-Language-Hearing Association (ASHA) 2025 Convention (Centennial year) in Washington, DC Nov.
+Dr. Imran Musaji, assistant professor, CCC-SLP in the Department Communication Sciences and Disorders, presented “An Explainability Framework for CSD AI Applications” at the American Speech-Language-Hearing Association 2025 Convention in Washington, DC Nov.
 20, 2025.

 Samantha Corcoran and Janelle Birkner at the ASEE national conference